 Tutoring services are offered during the fall and spring semesters as well as in the summer:

-Specific tutoring days, times, and locations are arranged in consultation with the children’s families and their tutors.
+All tutoring occurs on campus in classroom space monitored by School of Education staff and faculty.
 Tutors work closely with parents via periodic notes and individual conferences to communicate progress.

 Clinic service fees

 The cost of the tutoring is $100.
 Scholarships are awarded based on financial need.
 Please contact the coordinator for more information on applying for scholarship assistance.

 Copyright © 2005-2014, Iowa State University of Science and Technology.
 All rights reserved.